-An esophagogastroduodenoscopy (EGD or Upper Endoscopy) is an outpatient procedure in which the esophagus, stomach and first past of the small bowel is examined.
+An esophagogastroduodenoscopy (EGD or Upper Endoscopy) is an outpatient procedure in which the esophagus, stomach and first part of the small bowel is examined.
 This test is done using a flexible tube (scope) that has a camera and a light at the end.
 The tube is carefully moved through your upper GI tract while you are sedated.
-The doctor can remove growths known as polyps if they are found or take small samples of tissue for a biopsy.
+The doctor will examine the three portions of the upper GI tract and may take small samples of tissue for testing (biopsies).
 An EGD is done to check for ulcers, check for problems from long-term reflux and look for other disease of the upper gastrointestinal (GI) tract.

 If you take blood thinners such as: Coumadin (warfarin), Plavix (clopidigrel) Pradaxa (dabigatran), Xarelto(rivaroxaban) Eliquis (apixiban), Effient (prasugrel) Brilinta (ticagrelor) Cilostazol (pletal), you must speak to your doctor who prescribes the medication for you.
 This may be your primary doctor, anticoagulation clinic or cardiologist.
 They will tell you the number of days to hold the blood thinner before your procedure.

 - DO NOT take any insulin or diabetes pills on the day of the procedure.

 - Consult your provider for questions about your diabetes.